SPECIES: Anthropoides virgo

 STATUS: IUCN: LC; Cites Appendix II; CMS II

-Adults – pale bluish grey body plumage, long white feather plume stretches from eye to beyond the head, long black feathers hang from breast, reddish-orange eyes, black legs, short bill; juveniles – pale ashy gray, with nearly white heads, gray tufts on the ear coverts.
+Adults – pale bluish-grey body plumage, long white feather plume stretches from eye to beyond the head, long black feathers hang from breast, reddish-orange eyes, black legs, short bill; juveniles – pale ashy gray, with nearly white heads, gray tufts on the ear coverts.

 There are six main populations of Demoiselle Cranes occurring in over 47 countries throughout the world.
 The three eastern populations occurring in eastern Asia, Kazakhstan/central Asia and Kalmykia (between the Black and Caspian Seas) are abundant, numbering in the tens of thousands.
 There are also three remnant populations occurring near the Black Sea and Turkey.
-The two wintering ranges including India and surrounding countries and northwestern Africa centered in Sudan.
+The two wintering ranges include India and surrounding countries and northwestern Africa centered in Sudan.

 Plant materials, insects, peanuts, beans and other cereal grains and small mammals.